Kludex/mangum/docs/index.md

 The adapter class `Mangum` accepts the following optional arguments:

-- `debug` : bool (default=False)

-    Enable a simple error response if an unhandled exception is raised in the adapter.

 - `enable_lifespan` : bool (default=True)

     Specify whether or not to enable lifespan support.